yufeizhao/yufeizhao.github.io/gtac/index.md

 ## References

 The content of the course will primarily be drawn from several sources listed below.
+The books have been placed on reserve at Hayden Library.

 **Extremal graph theory**